 Ever since the Middle Ages, the Dutch have turned the water to their advantage.
 Initially to make the swampy land suitable for agriculture and housing.
 But later, the water was also used as an ally: water control as a military defence strategy.
 The low polder landscape could be flooded to block the enemy's way.

-Find out more about the origins
+Find out more about the originsThe operation of the water lines

 The World Heritage Site the Dutch Water Defence Lines is unique in the world for its combination of landscape, water management and forts.
 Invisible forbidden circles and inundation plains lie in the landscape.
 Something that cannot be seen by an untrained eye, but which is the silent and empty force behind the operation of the line.